Koffi Olomide: 2003–2005: Affaire d'Etat to Boma Nga N'Elengi

 Following his North American tour, Koffi introduced his forthcoming album, Monde Arabe, during a concert in Kinshasa.
-Many critics perceived the album as a direct commentary on the 2003 invasion of Iraq and the subsequent execution of Saddam Hussein.
-In an interview with the Beninese daily newspaper Fraternité, Koffi explained that the title Monde Arabe is a "Koffian" expression, meaning "eel under rock", and clarified that it "has nothing to do with Saddam Hussein or Bin Laden.
-It is in the spirit of the times to talk about the Arab World".
+Many critics perceived the album as a direct commentary on the 2003 invasion of Iraq and the subsequent overthrow of Saddam Hussein.
+In an interview with the Beninese daily newspaper Fraternité, Koffi refuted this, describing the phrase Monde Arabe as "a Koffi-style expression meaning something suspicious is going on", and clarified that it "has nothing to do with Saddam Hussein or Bin Laden.
+Talking about the Arab world is trendy at the moment", citing the recent Middle Eastern–themed releases by Thione Seck and Youssou N'Dour.
+"As for me, I sing about women and about love.
+That is my world".
 Initially slated for a December 2003 release, the record came out a year later.
 In the wake of SonoDisc's closure, Koffi self-produced the 18-track double album, which was distributed by Sonima.
 It predominantly melded Congolese rumba with ndombolo.
-Monde Arabe sparked a fashion trend called "Sabot Monde Arabe", which was a pair of round-toed slippers decorated with pearls, covering the phalanges and metatarsals of the foot.
+Monde Arabe sparked a footwear craze known as the "Sabot Monde Arabe", popular especially among fashion-minded women and followers of La Sape.
+The trend featured round-toed, pearl-decorated slippers covering the toes and the metatarsal area, a style commonly found in the Arab world.
 In the album's music videos, Quartier Latin International dancers wore extremely thin, see-through skirts that outlined their private parts, especially in the title track.
 A month after its debut, the National Commission for the Censorship of Songs and Performances prohibited the album's three singles, "Alya", "Silivi", and "Esili", from airing on television due to perceived obscenities within the tracks.

 On 12 February 2005, Koffi took part in a Valentine's Day celebration with Quartier Latin at Maïsha Park in Kinshasa, also inviting musicians Tshala Muana and Madilu System onstage.
 On 30 March, he performed at the Royal Festival Hall in London, followed by performances at the Music Ebène Festival in Dakar, Senegal, in April, and at the fifth edition of Festival Panafricain de Musique in July.
 On 4 December, Koffi won the Kora Lifetime Achievement Award in South Africa.
 On 5 December 2005, he released a two-track maxi single titled "Boma Nga N'Elengi", under Sonima Music.